🛡️ DARK SOULS BUILD CALCULATOR

 MID ROLL

 25% to 50% equip load.
 Standard iframes.
 Most PvE builds operate here.
-Balanced speed and armor.
+Balanced speed and armour.

 FAT ROLL